 Fred Stone was in college when he photographed the arrival of civil rights marchers in Montgomery, Alabama, in the spring of 1965.
 Now retired, he shared his photos with the California History Center at De Anza College.

-"Witnessing History" is an online exhibition of those historic photos, accompanied by a compelling account of the struggle for voting rights before and after the march, written by historian David Howard-Pitney, a member of the CHC Foundation Board of Trustees.
+"Witnessing History" is an online exhibition of those historic photos, accompanied by historian David Howard-Pitney's compelling account of the struggle for voting rights before and since the march.
+Howard-Pitney is a member of the CHC Foundation Board of Trustees.

 Be sure to catch Sources of Solace, the winter art exhibition hosted by the Euphrat Museum of Art.
 This online exhibition includes four virtual galleries of work by local artists, including De Anza faculty members, exploring what makes us feel connected in challenging times.

 The show was developed in conjunction with this year’s Silicon Valley Reads community reading program, which is featuring books on the theme of “Connecting.”

 - De Anza Latinx Association (DALA)